The City of Charlestown received a sizable land donation for park use, adding 70 acres in the southern portion of the city.

 Before the donation, Charlestown had only 46 acres of developed parks, which was well below national standards.
 The target acreage is 63.3 to 136.2 acres for a city the size of Charlestown.
 Potential park development also includes 106 acres at River Ridge, which was donated by the River Ridge Development Authority in 2019.

 The Charlestown Parks master plan, released in the Spring of 2021, identified the Bethany Road, High Jackson Road, and HWY 62 area as a lack of service in regard to park availability.
-This donation meets that need in a big way.
+This donation meets that need in a big way as Shadow Lake Park will be located off High Jackson Road.

 The next step for the city is entering a scoping period for best use of the land, which includes adding trail mileage for the city.
 Goals include connecting Shadow Lake Park to the developments within Shadow Lake, schools, new/existing neighborhoods.